Cerrar

 Victor Magariños D.

-His work is part of the cultural heritage of several national museums such as the Museo Nacional de Bellas Artes, the Museo de Arte Moderno de Buenos Aires, the MALBA, MACLA and MACRO.
-Some international collections that include his works are the MOMA in New York, the Albright-Knox Gallery in Buffalo, New York, the Royal Museums of Fine Arts of Belgium, the Museo de Arte Contemporáneo de Caracas, the Museo de Arte Moderno in Paraguay, as well as many private collections.
+His work belongs to the collections of several Argentinian national museums such as the Museo Nacional de Bellas Artes (MNBA), the Museo de Arte Moderno de Buenos Aires, the Museo de Arte Latinoamericano de Buenos Aires (Malba), the Museo de Arte Contemporáneo Latinoamericano de La Plata (MACLA) and Museo Castagnino+macro de Rosario.
+Some international institutions that acquired his work are the Museum of Modern Art in New York, the Albright-Knox Gallery in Buffalo, New York, the Royal Museums of Fine Arts of Belgium, the Museo de Arte Contemporáneo de Caracas, the Museo de Arte Moderno in Paraguay, as well as numerous private collections.

 Horacio Zabala